 Inbound is a great fit here as the Attract, Convert, Close and Delight process provides value at every stage and ensures that help is always on hand, you are always answering a context loaded question rather than pushing an irrelvant promotion.

-Shama Hyder of Zen Marketing has devised a three-stage ETC mantra for marketing to millenials:
+Shama Hyder of Zen Media has devised a three-stage ETC mantra for marketing to millenials:

 Millennials want to learn, they care about the reputation of your brand and they like to be in control, so let them have it!
 Inbound Marketing is one of the most effective ways to engage millennials.